Powell: Fed's inflation fight could bring 'pain,' job losses - KESQ

 The Fed chair said that while lower inflation readings that have been reported for July have been “welcome,” he added that, “a single month’s improvement falls far short of what (Fed policymakers) will need to see before we are confident that inflation is moving down.”

-An inflation gauge that is closely monitored by the Fed showed Friday that prices actually slipped 0.1% from June to July.
+On Friday, an inflation gauge that is closely monitored by the Fed showed that prices actually declined 0.1% from June to July.
 Though prices did jump 6.3% in July from 12 months earlier, that was down from a 6.8% year-over-year jump in June, which had been the highest since 1982.
-The decline largely reflected lower gas prices.
+The drop largely reflected lower gas prices.

 In his speech Friday, Powell noted that the history of high inflation in the 1970s, when the central bank sought to counter high prices with only intermittent rate hikes, shows that the Fed must stay focused.